ivanmirandaortega/ivanmirandaortega/README.md

 - 🤝 I’m looking to collaborate on either front end or full stack development

-- 🤔 I’m interested in learning more about Augmented Reality
+- 🤔 I’m interested in learning more about WebXR

 - 💬 Ask me about design, technology, and culture